adam-cowley/twitch-project/docs/04-authentication.md

 touch src/user/dto/create-user.dto.ts
 ```

-An added benefit of DTO's is that if we add decorators to the properties, Nest will automatically validate the request and reject any requests that don't meet the requirements that have been set out.

-`@nest/core` comes with a [ValidationPipe](https://docs.nestjs.com/techniques/validation) that we'll need to register with the app.
+An added benefit of DTO's is that if we add decorators to the properties, Nest will automatically validate the request and reject any requests that don't meet the requirements that have been set out.  `@nest/core` comes with a [ValidationPipe](https://docs.nestjs.com/techniques/validation) that we'll need to register as a Global Pipe in the `bootstrap` function in `main.ts`.

-[Pipes](https://docs.nestjs.com/pipes) are injectable classes that either transform or validate inputs into the aplication. - For example, the `ParseIntPipe` can be used to transform a URL parameter into a `number` type.
+[Pipes](https://docs.nestjs.com/pipes) are injectable classes that either transform or validate inputs into the application. - For example, the `ParseIntPipe` can be used to transform a URL parameter into a `number` type.

 The ValidationPipe uses the `class-validator` and `class-transformer` packages so we'll have to install those: